codfish/codfish.io/_posts/2016-05-28-create-a-dashed-bulleted-list.md

 In order to get the dashes showing up in the right spot, I'm using absolute positioning.
 I originally tried messing around with negative margins, but I noticed the dash wasn't vertically centered with the `li`'s first line, so I felt positioning would give me a greater amount of control.

 First step is to give the li's some left padding cause we need room for the dash to live.
 Then we'll set `position: relative` on the `li` to allow us to position those dashes absolutely.
-Then we can set a left position of `0`, and to help us with centering the dash, a small negative margin of `-1em`.
-If you decide you want bigger dashes and increase their `font-size`, using `em`'s on that negative margin will keep them centered nicely.
+Then we can set a left position of 0, and to help us with centering the dash, a small negative margin of `-1em`.
+If you decide you want bigger dashes and increase their `font-size`, using em's on that negative margin will keep them centered nicely.

 ## The final result

-<script async src="//jsfiddle.net/codfish/gck6hL1o/embed/result,css,html/"></script>
+<iframe width="100%" height="300" src="//jsfiddle.net/codfish/gck6hL1o/embedded/result,css,html" allowfullscreen="allowfullscreen" frameborder="0"></iframe>